 Result Action Geographic scope Time frame Budget (€) Lead Comments CT/1.1: Case studies a.
-Carry out at least three case studies Africa: case 2013-2016 270,000 CPs in countries with Link to Ramsar.
-Include which evaluate the on the development of successful studies in each selected case studies in sites where waterbirds are importance of tourism tourism options covering non- main sub-region partnership with the main attraction for for waterbird consumptive, consumptive & (N, W&C, E&S Secretariat and other visitors.
-Consider also conservation are integrated tourism Africa) partners CBNRM activities under published and CT/2. disseminated, CT/1.2: Revision and a.
+Carry out at least 3 case studies on Africa: case 2013-2016 270,000 CPs in countries with Link to Ramsar.
+Include which evaluate the the development of successful tourism studies in each selected case studies in sites where waterbirds are importance of tourism options covering non-consumptive, main sub-region partnership with the main attraction for for waterbird consumptive & integrated tourism (N, W&C, E&S Secretariat and other visitors.
+Consider also conservation are Africa) partners CBNRM activities under published and CT/2. disseminated, CT/1.2: Revision and a.
 Review the various consumptive and Africa 2017 30,000 Tendered out by update of AEWA non-consumptive tourism options Secretariat and/or Guidelines on the based on wetlands and waterbirds and donors development of promote suitable models to be built ecotourism at into national strategies and wetlands, based on management plans the case studies